IUPAC/WFChemCookbook/book/manipulations/gsheets_citations.md

 Let's walk through the code.
 The Crossref path is in cell B2 and the DOI is added to cell B3.
 The full path is created in the Google Sheet function 'CONCAT'.
 Here is an example call to get the data.

-`=ImportJSON(CONCATENATE('How it works'!$B$2,B3),"/message/title","noInherit,noTruncate,rawHeaders")`
+`=ImportJSON(CONCATENATE('How it works'!$B$2,B3), "/message/title", "noInherit,noTruncate,rawHeaders")`

-The Google Sheet 'ImportJSON' addon [function](https://workspace.google.com/marketplace/app/importjson_import_json_data_into_google/782573720506) takes a URL (first variable) and a path to data (second variable) and optionally so processing options (third variable).
+The Google Sheet 'ImportJSON' addon [function](https://workspace.google.com/marketplace/app/importjson_import_json_data_into_google/782573720506) takes a URL (first variable) and a path to data (second variable) and optionally some processing options (third variable).
 When the Google sheet processes this function the data at the path is put into the cell below the function.
 This works easily for the title, journal name, volume, issue and pages.

 In order to process the authors and the year we have to do a little more.
 For the authors, the data is a JSON array